DataDog/datadog-agent/docs/dev/linters.md

 Introducing the `revive` linter in the codebase caused hundreds of errors to appear in the CI.
 As such, [the `new-from-rev` parameter](https://github.com/DataDog/datadog-agent/blob/fcb19ce078e7969d285565beec5d374c5fd623e1/.golangci.yml#L65-L68) was added to only display linter issues from changes made after the commit that enabled `revive`.
 [See the Golang documentation](https://golangci-lint.run/usage/faq/#how-to-integrate-golangci-lint-into-large-project-with-thousands-of-issues) for more information.

 In a scenario where you have a legacy file hello.go with 100 linter issues, the new-from-rev parameter removes them all.
 But if you rename the file to hello_world.go, or move it to another folder, all the linter issues reappear.
 See [issue 4349](https://github.com/golangci/golangci-lint/issues/4349) in the golangci repo for more information.

+This case added technical debt so [we removed it](https://github.com/DataDog/datadog-agent/pull/21266) and used the [the nolint directive](https://golangci-lint.run/usage/false-positives/#nolint-directive) instead.